I’ve Had My Baby - Now What? Breastfeeding During months 2 through 6.

 Welcome back to our series, I’ve Had My Baby - Now What?
-This is a guide with basic information to help you navigate the first days, weeks, and months of breastfeeding your new baby.

 This can vary from baby to baby - the most important thing is that your baby is having lots of wet and dirty diapers and gaining weight appropriately.
 Some babies may have started taking in more at each feeding, and spacing them out more, while some may still be eating every 2-3 hours.
 If you’re lucky, your baby may have dropped a feeding or two at night, and may make up for it during the day.
 Other babies become much more distracted during daytime feedings around 4 months, so continuing those nighttime feedings are crucial for baby to get enough over a 24 hour period.